line-em/book-blog-ts/src/content/books/2021/05_NorthangerAbbey.md

 ---
-title: 'Northanger Abbey'
+title: "Northanger Abbey"
-author: 'Jane Austen'
+author: "Jane Austen"
 year: 2021
-month: 'March'
+month: "March"
 score: 5
-image: './images/books21/northangerabbey.jpg'
+image: "./images/books21/northangerabbey.jpg"
-genre: ['Romance', 'Historical Fiction', 'Humor']
+genre: ["Romance", "Historical Fiction", "Humor"]
 ---

 > “There is nothing I would not do for those who are really my friends.
 I have no notion of loving people by halves, it is not my nature.” ― Jane Austen, Northanger Abbey